shitcodebykaushik/Rust-doc/src/DOCS/Thoery.md

 # RUST is statically typed language
+ - Rustup show this will show the current version detaiking of the rust ,
  - Method means the function associated with it.
 -  Cargo
  - Cargo run compile your code and result in binary